5 Ways To Future Proof SEO in 2017

 The problem comes when business owners are trying to rank their website by launching a huge blog.
 Of course, that is a great idea and they might provide a lot of valuable information about several relevant topics but from the SEO point of view, we have to take link juice into an account.
 When a business owner launches his blog, there are absolutely no links pointing to any of his posts.
 That means that it will be very difficult to make a worthwhile impact with the blog.
 A much better way to start for beginners would be to actually have a lot of content where it counts (where you have a lot of link juice) – that is typically on the home page which is where most of the small business owners need to drive their traffic.

 In other words, beginners or small business owners that are just starting out should start out by writing a lot of high-quality and relevant content on their home page rather than focusing on starting a blog while only having a few paragraphs of content on the home page.
 Guest posting on relevant and authoritative pages can be a good way to go.
 But be picky and write good articles that are on topic with your services.
+Using a guest posting service will accelerate the entire process and the traffic will start to flow to your website faster.

 4. Links – but which ones?